-As co-chair of the APA Division 44 Consensual Non-monogamy Task Force, Dr. Schechinger is spearheading a grass roots effort to promote awareness and inclusivity about consensual non-monogamy and diverse expressions of intimate relationships.
+As co-chair of the APA Division 44 Consensual Non-monogamy Task Force, Dr. Schechinger is spearheading an effort to promote awareness and inclusivity about consensual non-monogamy and diverse expressions of intimate relationships.
 These include but are not limited to: people who practice polyamory, open relationships, swinging, relationship anarchy and other types of ethical non-monogamous relationships.
-Currently, there are over 65 volunteer members who are contributing to a variety of projects ranging from creating recommendations for therapists, to generating research and promoting awareness to the public.
+Currently, there are over 75 volunteer members who are contributing to 12 Initiatives, ranging from creating recommendations for therapists, to generating research, and integrating CNM into LGBTQ resources.

 Finding love and/or sexual intimacy is a central part of most people’s life experience.
 However, the ability to engage in desired intimacy without social and medical stigmatization is not a liberty for all.
 This task force seeks to address the needs of people who practice consensual non-monogamy, including their intersecting marginalized identities.